 While all that's going on, video has come out of Joe Biden in China saying we need China to take over the United States.

-No one in the media is covering this, and to prove it, neither will I. In terms of, like, when I was getting this episode together, like, the concrete instances of, like, deaths that I could find, there was that guy in Detroit who was a protester who got shot by someone driving by in a gray Dodge Durango, and he died.
+I mean, like, in terms of, like, when I was getting this episode together, like, the concrete instances of, like, deaths that I could find, there was that guy in Detroit who was a protester who got shot by someone driving by in a gray Dodge Durango, and he died.

 There was a security officer, a contracted security officer in Oakland who was shot, but again, it was by someone in a vehicle who opened fire.

-Well, it makes it too clear the property rights over everything kind of mentality of so many people on the right.
+Well, it makes it too clear the like property rights over everything kind of mentality of so many people on the right.

 I don't particularly care to even engage with his complaints about anti-white racial attacks because his definition of that is meaningless.

-Anything done to a white person is a racial attack when he wants it to be, so I'm sure he'll try to say that that guy who was waving around a bow and arrow on Sunday and got beat up was the victim of anti-white crimes.
+So I'm sure he'll try to say that that guy who was waving around a bow and arrow on Sunday and got beat up was the victim of anti-white attacks of course he was.

 Also, while we're on the subject of things coming out while we're distracted, I would be remiss if I didn't point out that the government released summaries of the phone calls between Michael Flynn and Russian Ambassador Sergei Kislyak on Friday.